Name: John De Olney

 Change Date: 10 MAY 2013

-The Nowers were lords of Gayhurst with which this manor of Weston Underwood descended to the last John de Nowers, against whom John Barker of Olney, merchant, obtained judgement in 1361 for the recovery of £20.
-The sequel is probably to be found in the transfer of the manor two years later to Barker for the yearly rent of 8 marks, which rent was quitclaimed to him in the following year by John de Nowers.
+Half of the Domesday manor of Weston Underwood was granted by John de Bidun in the reign of Henry I to Ralf de Nowers, who was still holding in 1166. (fn.
+35) His descendant Aumary de Nowers was sued in 1222 by Amice de Clinton, mesne lord between Nowers and William Brewer, for service in the king's army at Bytham Castle in Lincolnshire, which was raised to suppress forces of William de Albemarle in 1220. (fn.
+36) The Nowers were lords of Gayhurst (q.v.), with which this manor descended (fn.
+37) to the last John de Nowers, against whom John Barker of Olney, merchant, obtained judgement in 1361 for the recovery of £20. (fn.
+38) The sequel is probably to be found in the transfer of the manor two years later to Barker for the yearly rent of 8 marks, (fn.
+39) which rent was quitclaimed to him in the following year by John de Nowers.

 Father: John De Olney